 While many of these studies are ongoing, there is reason to believe chamomile can help regulate the digestive system.
 To get the most out of these health benefits, consume a cup of chamomile tea 30 minutes before each meal.

 Another one of chamomile tea’s most heralded health benefits is its ability to help boost your immune system to prevent the common cold and fight the flu.
-The aromatic scent of chamomile helps to clear congested sinuses, and the anti-bacterial properties work to defeat any unwanted bacteria and viruses that wreak havoc on your immune system.
+The aromatic scent of chamomile helps to clear congested sinuses, and the anti-bacterial properties work to defeat any unwanted bacteria and viruses that wreak havoc on your immune system (9).

 Chamomile's soothing properties can also help alleviate symptoms of sore throat.
 A study conducted by the American Chemical Society analyzed the effects of regular chamomile consumption on 14 volunteers.
 The volunteers drank five cups of chamomile tea every day for two weeks and submitted urine samples each day.
-At the conclusion of the experiment, participants had higher levels of hippurate and glycine, which have been associated with antibacterial activity.
+At the conclusion of the experiment, participants had higher levels of hippurate and glycine, which have been associated with antibacterial activity (10).

 Scientists believe there is a connection between the polyphenols present in chamomile tea and the improved immune system results of regular tea consumers.
 While more studies are needed to identify the definitive link, drinking a few cups of chamomile tea per day can set you on your way to better immune health.
+Some small studies also show that chamomile may help to inhibit the growth of cancer cells though or aid in mental health during treatment.

 One such study took a group of 64 individuals between the ages of 30 and 60 and divided them into experimental and control groups.
 The experimental group consumed chamomile tea three times per day immediately after each meal for eight weeks.
-Those who drank chamomile tea showed significantly lower levels of serum insulin levels and insulin resistance related to diabetes.
+Those who drank chamomile tea showed significantly lower levels of serum insulin levels and insulin resistance related to diabetes (12).

 In a review published in Nutrition Review, scientists examined 20 studies looking to connect the consumption of flavonoids with a lower risk of cardiovascular disease.
-The review found that flavonoids present in tea were shown by the majority of these studies to reduce the incidence of heart disease in European and American populations.
+The review found that flavonoids present in tea were shown by the majority of these studies to reduce the incidence of heart disease in European and American populations (13).

 Another topical use of chamomile tea is to promote healthier, shinier hair.
 Anti-inflammatory compounds can alleviate itchy, dry scalp that can lead to dandruff.
 Chamomile tea is also a natural hair lightener so you can achieve lighter hair or highlights by applying the brew to your scalp.
 To get these benefits, simply rinse your hair with cold chamomile tea in the shower.